mnlambert/HardwareStore/README.md

     - Each category has products with in the category
         - i.e. Category: Tools --> Sub-Category: Wrench, Hammer, etc.
     - Functionalities
+        - Count
-        - Count how many products each category and location has.
+            - how many products each category
+            - how many categories in each hardware store
+            - how many products in each hardware store
+            - how many categories in all the hardware stores
+            - how many products in all the hardware stores
         - Rank each location by number of products.
         - Ability to count the number of products.
         - Rank each location by number of categories.